 - T: Show Translation, to check if you’re right

 - R: Repeat, which repeats the line you’re currently one

 - ↑↓: Up and Down, to hop around wherever you want without needing a mouse

 - Starring: to save captions to your account

 Once you do find some nice videos, this site is easy to get the hang of and has a lot of potential.
-Hopefully they improve the search features in the future though.

 The app lets you select the language you’re learning and your native language, then presents pre-made decks you can add to your routine.
 Decks are organized into three types:

 - Images, which pair words with images or gifs

 - Definitions, which pair words with dictionary definitions